Nikolaos Margioris: Biography

 Nikolaos Margioris was born in the island of Samos on 15 December 1913.
 He moved to Alexandria, Egypt at a very young age.
 He fought in World War Two and in the Greek Civil War.
 He fought in World War II as a reserve officer, where he was seriously injured in El Alamein and in Rimini.
 For his services to the country he was honored with many medals (it is worth mentioning the Grand Cross) as well as with the veteran’s disability pension.
 Later, he was in Tibet and India for his training for almost one decade.
 He returned in Alexandria afterwards, where he started teaching to sophisticated people of the region.
 He left Egypt in 1958 with his family, and moved to Athens, Greece.

 He created many philosophical schools called Omakoio (Ομακοείο), in many different Greek cities.
 Margioris wrote more than 33 books.
 He died on the 6th of May 1993.

 Margioris was listed in the 60th place of the 100 Great Greeks Greek TV show, which ranked the most important figures in Greek history.
 The reasoning behind was that he greatly contributed to the formation, presentation and popularization of the Greek metaphysical philosophy based on the comparative analysis of the most popular international philosophical views in this area with the corresponding Greek views.

-Margioris was a uniquely gifted modern esoteric experiential personality, of multiple talents and of unprecedented dynamism and productivity, who noiselessly passed the threshold of his country, delivered the quintessence of integrated spiritual experiences that summarizes the interaction of a metaphysical worldview in the oriental cultures and the ancient Greek, Hellenistic and Christian Orthodox view of life and death.
+Margioris was an esoteric writer and practitioner whose work focused on experiential approaches to spirituality.
+His writings drew on metaphysical concepts and influences from Eastern religious and Philosophical traditions.
+His work also attracted attention outside his home country.

 Margioris had a son, and a daughter.
 His son is Andrew Margioris, a Greek endocrinologist and former Chief Editor of the Hormones Endocrine journal.